-The Mohicans is a treehouse resort in the heart of Amish country, Ohio.
-The resort has nine unique treehouses, open-air entrances and no lobby or common areas.
-A glimpse at what unique really means — treehouses include an airstream placed in the trees, hanging bridge entrances, floor-to-ceiling windows, two story treehouses, and amazing forest views.
-Nearby activities include; ziplining, Amish markets, canoeing, rafting, yoga, and mobile massages.
+The Mohicans is a treehouse resort in the heart of Amish country in Ohio.
+The resort has nine unique treehouses, open-air entrances, and no lobby or common areas.
+A glimpse at what unique really means — treehouses include an airstream placed in the trees, hanging bridge entrances, floor-to-ceiling windows, two-story treehouses, and amazing forest views.
+Nearby activities include ziplining, Amish markets, canoeing, rafting, yoga, and mobile massages.
 The Mohicans is about an hour and a half northeast of Columbus.

 Price: From $189/night

 Experience the comforts of a boutique hotel packed into a van with Cabana.
 Cabana offers fully equipped vans to make things simple for adventure travelers.
 In addition to providing guests with helpful overnight resources, Cabana Concierge also will create a customized itinerary based on a questionnaire to identify your preferences.
 Cabana can be rented from Seattle and Los Angeles.

 Location: Queen Creek, Arizona